Chief Operating Officer of Professional Services

-Ryan Barry joined Health Catalyst in 2018 as part of the Medicity acquisition and serves as the SVP and General Manager of Professional Services.
+Ryan Barry joined Health Catalyst in 2018 as part of the Medicity acquisition and serves as the Chief Operating Officer of Professional Services.
 Ryan brings more than 20 years of experience in healthcare, delivering complex technology and service solutions and growing client partnerships.
 Ryan is dedicated to building high performing teams that drive world class client delivery and success.
 Ryan has held positions as the SVP of Client Success at Health Catalyst and the SVP of Client Experience at Medicity where he led the delivery of the first Statewide Health Information Exchange in the country.
 Additionally, Ryan began his career providing third party collections and claims processing guidance and solutions to TRICARE Military Health Facilities worldwide.

 Ryan holds a BS in Health Policy and Administration from The Pennsylvania State University, a Certificate in Project Management from George Mason University and is a Project Management Institute (PMI) credentialed Project Management Professional (PMP) and a Certified Scrum Master (CSM).